nergalex/f5-xc-ce-kvm-aws/readme.rst

-Install a F5 Distributed Cloud Customer Edge's Node using KVM on AWS
+Install a F5 XC CE Node using KVM on AWS
 ####################################################################
 Some customer design requires to deploy a F5 Distributed Cloud (XC) Customer Edge (CE) in an internal network.
 CE nodes has no Public IP address, no AWS Internet Gateway but Internet access is allowed through an egress gateway: